Is there an application deadline?

 What are the transfer admission requirements?

-Will Anderson honor AP, IB, CLEP, or CR/NCR and what are minimum scores to receive credit?
+Will Anderson University honor AP, IB, or CLEP, and what are minimum scores to receive credit?

 Will "D" grades transfer in from other post-secondary institutions?